Anyone who has ever failed to achieve your goals and objectives, please raise your hand.

 Regardless of the reasons, I truly do believe that it is important to become VERY CLEAR about what it is that WE WANT FOR OURSELVES – deep in our hearts.

 Only once we know what we truly want or truly do need to accomplish will we be able to create a “visual” of ourselves achieving our goals.
-I speak about creating this “visual” or “mini mind movie” at length in my Goal Setting Strategies Guide – which you can buy at my Self Development Strategies page, if you don’t already have a copy.
+I speak about creating this “visual” or “mini mind movie” at length in my Goal Setting Strategies Guide – which, in 2023 is in the process of being updated, so right now it’s unavailable, but I will have it available again once it’s updated!

 Then, once we have that clear vision, it is a lot easier to map out a strategy for reaching that goal.